zitelog/mrsign/README.md

 ## Compile
 Once you've downloaded MrSign and installed all the prerequisites:

-* go in fit folder:
+* go in mrsign folder:
 ```
 cd mrsign
 ```